 They began exchanging letters about Irish stories after Isolde read an article on Macha Chris had written for a magazine.
 However, it was only when Chris sent Isolde a cassette tape of her story versions that Isolde discovered that Chris was female, not male!
 And when they finally met in person, Chris realised that Isolde was in her early twenties, not her late forties.

-When they met, Chris was running workshops based on Celtic mythology, and Isolde quickly became integral to their organisation and delivery, even moving west from Dublin to Leitrim, to facilitate the process.
+When they met, Chris was running workshops based on mythology, and Isolde quickly became integral to their organisation and delivery, even moving west from Dublin to Leitrim, to facilitate the process.

-Later, when Chris established a performance arts company, Hit and Myth, Isolde held a central role both in the creation and performance of shows, becoming, they believe, Ireland’s only blind fire-dancer.
+Later, when Chris established a performance arts company, Hit and Myth, Isolde held a central role both in the creation and performance of ‘theatre-in-the-street’ shows, becoming, they believe, Ireland’s only blind fire-dancer.

 One of their most pivotal projects was the recreation of the mythical Battle of Moytura at the story’s location in South County Sligo.
 This included, not only the battle pageant itself, but also a full retelling of the saga by candlelight, and the creation of a cross-border children’s play and art project, “Strength in Everyone” based on the two prophecies of the Morrigan that conclude the saga.